Jeju Free International City Development Center: St. Johnsbury Academy Jeju (SJA Jeju)

 In November 2012, Jeju Free International City Development Center (JDC) signed the final agreement with St. Johnsbury Academy to establish and operate an international school in Jeju Global Education City (JGEC).
 St. Johnsbury Academy, a prestigious US private school with a 170-year tradition, will open a campus on Jeju in September 2017.
 The school will accommodate 1,250 male and female students in grades 4-12.

 Healthcare Town

-The attraction of this residential theme town is based on a blend of the natural, unspoiled beauty of Jeju Island with the first-class health care facilities.
 It will include rehabilitation and alternative medical centers, water parks, general hospitals, special hospitals, long-term care facilities and medical research complex.